CeleritasCelery/coredumped/content/post/tramp_perf.md

  '((tramp-direct-async-process . t)))

 (connection-local-set-profiles
- '(:application tramp :machine "server") 'remote-direct-async-process)
+ '(:application tramp :protocol "scp") 'remote-direct-async-process)

 (setq magit-tramp-pipe-stty-settings 'pty)
 ```

 We have to add that extra setting to get magit to work.
 See [this issue](https://github.com/magit/magit/issues/5220) for more details.
-You can double check that this mode is working by calling `M-: (tramp-direct-async-process-p)` on a remote file. make sure to change `"server"` to the name of your remote.
+You can double check that this mode is working by calling `M-: (tramp-direct-async-process-p)` on a remote file.

 ## Fix remote compile {#fix-remote-compile}